nexos-dev/nexnix/README.md

 In the use of a microkernel based system, we will achieve the following goals:

-**Understandable** - NexNix will have an understandable codebase, as it will will be split into many smaller layers **Modular** - NexNix will be modular and extensible **Secure** - by keeping the kernel footprint low, NexNix will have less of a risk of kernel mode abuse and instead will have a powerful security architecture enforced on both drivers and programs
+**Understandable** - NexNix will have an understandable codebase, as it will will be split into many smaller layers<br>
+**Modular** - NexNix will be modular and extensible<br>
+**Secure** - by keeping the kernel footprint low, NexNix will have less of a risk of kernel mode abuse and instead will have a powerful security architecture enforced on both drivers and programs<br>
-**Stable** - NexNix will be more stable, as a bug in a driver generally will result in simple a local failure in that part of the system, and not a general system-wide crash.
+**Stable** - NexNix will be more stable, as a bug in a driver generally will result in simple a local failure in that part of the system, and not a general system-wide crash.<br>

 ## What about performance?
 Microkernel-based systems are traditionally slower than their monolithic counterparts.
-NexNix will overcome this through the following measures:
+NexNix will overcome this through the following measures:<br>
-**Well-defined layers** - by defining the system layers in a way to reduce the number of messages being sent, the message-passing overhead will be alleviated
+**Well-defined layers** - by defining the system layers in a way to reduce the number of messages being sent, the message-passing overhead will be alleviated<br>
 **Simple, efficient message-passing** - Messaging in NexNix will be a simple operation, designed not to cost a ton of CPU cycles.
-It will be highly optimized and will not be expensive, unlike traditional microkernel-based systems.
+It will be highly optimized and will not be expensive, unlike traditional microkernel-based systems.<br>
 **Take advantage of CPU / hardware functionality** - modern hardware contains many features that could potentially make messaging and system call overhead lower, and hence make the microkernel design paradigm more practical for general-purpose OSes.

 ## Index of Repos